fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_dynamic_memory/00_static.md

 **Linkage and storage duration are independent.**

 Linkage has only sense for things that live long enough - whole thread or entire program.
 Automatic objects live very short and dynamically allocated objects are not possible to be linked.

+You do not need to remember all of linkage and storage keywords.
+The point of this lesson is to make you just aware that these 2 are separate and do not always have exactly the same span - you might already see this with dangling references/pointers.